A new use of nonlocal symmetries for computing Liouvillian first integrals of rational second order ordinary

-In this work, we present a procedure that can determine LFIs for rational 2ODEs in cases where their symmetries are very complicated: we mean it is quite difficult both to determine them as well as to apply the traditional path of the Lie symmetry method.
-The work is divided into two parts: in the first, we present an algorithm (that consists of an improvement of the approach used in \cite{Noscpc2019}) to find a nonlocal symmetry; in the second, we use the nonlocal symmetry to construct three polynomial vector fields in two variables (2D vector fields) linked to the 3D polynomial vector field that is associated with the rational 2ODE (sometimes called {\em Darboux operator}).
-The knowledge of these vector fields allows the calculation of the Darboux polynomials (DPs) present in the integrating factor in a much simpler way\footnote{The problem of determining, from a polynomial vector field, a Darboux integrating factor (or determining that such a factor does not exist) is old and difficult.
+In this article we construct a linear probabilistic algorithm to compute the Darboux polynomials (DPs) present in the integrating factor of a rational 2ODE\footnote{The problem of determining, from a polynomial vector field, a Darboux integrating factor (or determining that such a factor does not exist) is old and difficult.
 Since a Darboux integrating factor is formed by Darboux polynomials (DPs), a previous problem consists of, given a polynomial vector field, determining the invariant algebraic curves/hypersurfaces (that define the DPs) of the vector field, or ensuring that such curves/hypersurfaces do not exist.
-For an overview see \cite{PreSin,Sin,Sch,ChLlPaWa4,Zha,FeGi,Che,BoChClWe,FeGa,Dem,FeGaMo,ChCo,ChLlPaWa5} and references therein.}.
-To do that we build on some results presented in \cite{Nosjde2021} and show that is possible to compute the DPs present in an integrating factor of the 2ODE by solving linear algebraic systems of indeterminates.
+For an overview see \cite{PreSin,Sin,Sch,Chr,Nosjpa2002-1,Nosjpa2002-2,Noscpc2002,Nosjcam2005,LliZha,ChLlPaWa4,Zha,FeGi,Che,BoChClWe,FeGa,Dem,FeGaMo, ChCo,ChLlPaWa5,Nosjde2021} and references therein.}.